 Director – Andre van Heerden, Screenplay/Producers – Paul Lalonde & Peter Lalonde, Photography – George Jiri Tirl, Music – Gary Kortinoff, Visual Effects – Beevision Productions, Special Effects – Powdermen Special Effects, Production Design – Ronald A.W.
 Lee.
-Production Company – Cloud Ten Productions/Apocalypse Productions.
+Production Company – Cloud Ten Pictures/Apocalypse Productions.

 Gary Busey (Tom Camboro), Howie Mandel (Jason Quincy), Margot Kidder (Eileen Camboro), Sherry Miller (Suzie Camboro), Nick Mancuso (Franco Macalousso), Joseph Ziegler (Calvin Camboro), Lawrence Rayne (Zack), Leigh Lewis (Helen Hannah), Randy Butcher (Professor Tim Tucker)